 Along with this approach, the Ph.
 Eur.
 Commission also proposed to revise general monograph 2034 Substances for pharmaceutical use, to include clear requirements in the Ph.
 Eur. for manufacturers to address the risk of contamination of substances for pharmaceutical use by nitrosamine impurities.
 This revision proposal was published in Pharmeuropa 32.1 for public enquiry.

-In parallel, a general chapter on analytical methods for detection of nitrosamines is being prepared for publication in a future issue of Pharmeuropa.
+In parallel, a general chapter on analytical methods for detection of nitrosamines has been published in Pharmeuropa 32.2 for public consultation from April to June 2020 (see news of 07/04/2020, below).

 As soon as the EDQM was warned of the presence of NDMA in a specific source of valsartan, the data from the other dossiers for the same substance were reviewed and updates were requested from the CEP holders in order to address the potential presence of nitrosamines.
 As a result, some CEPs were revised to include limits for nitrosamines controlled by validated methods.